StarMindz/User-Re-engagement/README.md

 ## Overview

 The aim of this project is to predict whether a user will return to their session after a 5-minute break.
-A session here. represent Achieving this goal involves several key steps:

-## Project Structure

-The project is structured as follows:

 ## Data Preprocessing